-Some flatulence is normal, but excessive farting is often a sign that the body is reacting strongly to certain foods.
-This can indicate a food intolerance or that a person has a digestive system disorder, such as irritable bowel syndrome.
+Excessive farting is often a sign that the body is reacting strongly to certain foods.
+This can indicate a food intolerance or a digestive disorder, such as irritable bowel syndrome (IBS).

-Farting is also an indication of natural activity in the digestive system.
-The bacteria that live in the gut create different gases as they break down foods, and the body releases these gases as a fart.
+Farting is also a sign of natural activity in the digestive system.
+The bacteria in the gut create different gases as they break down foods, and the body releases these gases as a fart.

-People may notice that they fart more after making changes to their diet.
-Changes could include becoming vegetarian or vegan, cutting out food groups, or adding new foods to the diet.
+People may notice they fart more after making changes to their diet.
+Changes could include:

-In these cases, any digestive disturbances — which can also include nausea, stomach upsets, and constipation or diarrhea — should settle down as the body adjusts to the new diet.
-If it does not settle down, this may indicate that the new eating pattern is triggering a food intolerance.
+If it does not settle down, this may indicate the new eating pattern is triggering a food intolerance.

-In contrast, proteins and fats do not typically cause gas, though specific proteins can intensify the odor it gives off.
+In contrast, proteins and fats do not typically cause gas, though specific proteins can intensify the odor gas gives off.

 The following types of foods may lead to excess flatulence:

 Fiber is the tough part of plants or carbohydrates that the human body has trouble breaking down.
 It does not break down in the small intestine and reaches the colon undigested.
-Bacteria in the colon break down the fiber in a fermentation process, which produces gas.
+Bacteria in the colon break down the fiber in a fermentation process, producing gas.

 - beans and legumes